IronFox/JoyMap/readme.md

 #### Event List
 Most of the main window is one huge list of events.
 Right click the list, chose 'New ...' to create a new event.
 The buttons and context menu also allow you to change the order, select, edit, copy, paste, and delete events.
-The list shows four columns: Name is the customizable name of the respective event, Triggers an abbreviation of what causes the event to trigger, and Actions an abbreviation of what it does.
-The Active column is empty if the trigger is currently not active and a single A if it currently is.
+The list shows four columns: 'Name' is the customizable name of the respective event, 'Triggers' an abbreviation of what causes the event to trigger, and 'Actions' an abbreviation of what it does.
+The 'Active' column is empty if the event is currently not active according to its trigger configuration, and a single 'A' if it currently is and would execute if the target game window was focused

 #### Event Dialog
 Editing an existing or creating a new event will open a dialog to do so.
 The dialog features a name input in the top section, a trigger section, and an action section.